ktorio/ktor-documentation/topics/caching.md

 ### Route level {id="configure-route"}

-You can install plugins not only globally but also to a [specific routes](Plugins.md#install-route).
-For instance, the example below shows how to add specific caching headers for the `/index` route:
+You can install plugins not only globally but also to [specific routes](Plugins.md#install-route).
+For instance, the example below shows how to add the specified caching header for the `/index` route:

 ```kotlin
 ```